TomasMikula/jing/README.md

 Lots of OpenAPI features are still missing.

-There's no support for implementing servers yet (but is planned).

 There's lot's of space for improvement even with regards to the above principles (but feel free to call me out on violations thereof, at least I will know that you care).